Brackley: Secular buildings

 The almshouses were founded in 1633 by Sir Thomas Crewe of Steane.
 They have one storey plus attic dormers.
 They were originally six houses but, by 1973, they had been converted into four apartments.

 Brackley Manor House was also a 17th-century Jacobean building that also originally had one storey plus attic dormers.
 In 1875–78, the Earl of Ellesmere had it rebuilt on a larger scale, in the same style but retaining only the doorway and one window of the original building.
 It is now Winchester House School, a coeducational preparatory school for children aged from 3–13.
 It used to be a Woodard School.

 Brackley Town Hall is Georgian, built in 1706 by the 4th Earl of Bridgewater.
 The ground floor was originally open but has since been enclosed.
 Market Place and Bridge Street feature a number of other early 18th-century houses and inns, mostly of brick and in several cases combining red and blue bricks in a chequer pattern.

 The town park belongs to the National Trust, which hosts the Folk in the Park festival.

 Transport

 Roads

 Brackley is close to the A43 road, which bypasses the town and links it to Towcester and Northampton to the north-east and the M40 motorway to the west.
 The A422 links it to Banbury and Buckingham.

 Buses

-Brackley is served predominantly by Stagecoach Midlands and Red Rose Travel; they operate routes that connect the town with Banbury (499, 500), Bicester (505), Buckingham (131, 132), Towcester, Oxford and Northampton (88).
+Brackley is served predominantly by Stagecoach in Oxfordshire, Stagecoach Midlands and Red Rose Travel; they operate routes that connect the town with Banbury, Bicester (500), Buckingham (131, B1, B2, B12), Silverstone, Towcester and Northampton (88, X88).